jackytsoick/APCSA-2025-FRQ/README.md

 In this section, I reflect on my overall experience taking the AP Computer Science exam:

 My preparation strategy for the exam included...
-The most challenging aspects of the exam were...
-Time management techniques that worked well for me...
+The most challenging aspects of the exam were: things related to ArrayList Time management techniques that worked well for me...
 Mental strategies I used when encountering difficult questions...
 # Growth Opportunities
 Through this review process, I've identified these areas for continued learning:

+Topic/Concept 1: ArrayList
-Topic/Concept 1: [Brief description of what to improve] Topic/Concept 2: [Brief description of what to improve] Programming practice: [Specific practice goals]
+Topic/Concept 2: [Brief description of what to improve] Programming practice: [Specific practice goals]
 # Resources